Frequently Asked Questions

 How do I request support for my classes from the Center?

 If you would like to request an orientation, handouts, an online drop-in tutor, or an embedded tutor or mentor in your class, please click on the Faculty Resources link on the right-hand menu.
 You can also submit a tutoring referral for your students, submit your assignments so the tutors can review them, and access the orientation video.

 Who do I contact if I have a question or concern?
 How can I provide feedback to the Center?

 If you have a general tutoring or mentoring question, please call the Newtown Center's main number at 215-968-8044.
-If you would like to speak with one of the full-time staff members about any questions or concerns you may have, please click on the "Meet the Staff" link on the left-hand side and feel free to call or e-mail the Director, one of the Assistant Directors, or the Writing or Math Specialists.
+If you would like to speak with one of the full-time staff members about any questions or concerns you may have, please click on the link on the right-hand side and feel free to call or e-mail the Director, one of the Assistant Directors, or the Writing or Math Specialists.